mvlhotra/TinyApp/README.md

 ## Todos
 - Implement the unique visitors function
-- Keep track of all unique visitors
+- Keep track of all unique visits by date and